colin-nolan/drone-secrets-sync/README.md

 Pull Request Write: false
 ```

 Be aware that exposing hashes makes it possible for an attacker that has gained access to the Drone API to brute force secret values offline.
 Hashes are generated using [Argon2](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf) to make attacks more difficult.
+The memory and compute required to generate hashes can be configured.

 ## Installation